 Step One: Prepare Yourself

 Dress appropriately.
 What you wear and how you are groomed create significant impressions on others.
 When in doubt, go conservative.
-This is a professional meeting, not a social event.
+Remember: this is a professional meeting and not a social event.

 Business Formal means a suit in a subdued color.